 West Virginia's Attorney General has joined the Texas brief as it relates to the case that they're bringing there.

-Now the state of Missouri has filed an amicus brief on behalf of itself and 16 other states in support of Texas's application.
+Now the state of Missouri has filed an amicus brief on behalf of itself and 16 other states in support of Texas's application in terms of the lawsuit that was filed yesterday.

 This is the one that now we're going to watch very, very closely, especially in light of what the court did yesterday with the Pennsylvania case.

-That's the case that's brought by Congressman Mike Kelly of Pennsylvania's 16th district.
+That's a case that's brought by Congressman Mike Kelly of Pennsylvania's 16th District.

-So we'll uh you know, obviously, well, more details coming up with our our panel of legal experts in a little bit here, but I'm back to this Halwell thing.
+So, you know, obviously, we'll have more details coming up with our panel of legal experts in a little bit here, but I'm back to this Holwell thing.

-So, you know, when when you look at, I call it the the Joe Biden candidate protection program.
+So, you know, when you look at, I call it the Joe Biden candidate protection program.

 And when you really think about it, this is the media today.

-And I don't want to be a broken record about this, but it's it bears repeating is that the media is not objective, they're not fair, they're not balanced, they have an agenda, they're abusively biased, they're corrupt.
+And I don't want to be a broken record about this, but it bears repeating, is that the media is not objective.

 They fed this country nothing but lies about Trump and Russia for three long years.

-Uh, they ignored vetting Obama, they ignored what was real Russian interference, Hillary's bought and paid for dirty dossier, the dirty dossier, not only unverifiable, now debunked, used for four Pfizer applications, without which they wouldn't have gotten the application.
+Hillary's bought and paid for dirty dossier, the dirty dossier, not only unverifiable, now debunked, used for four FISA applications without which they wouldn't have gotten the application.

 Side note.